 - a.
 Coordinating the delivery of services to reduce fragmentation of care and maximize mutually agreed upon outcomes - b.
 Facilitating acce3ss to and connecting the young person and their family to services and supports identified in the PCP - c.
 Making referrals to providers for needed services and scheduling appointments with the beneficiary - d.
 Assisting the young person and their family as they transition through levels of care - e.
 Facilitating communication and collaboration among all service providers and the young person and their family - f.
 Assisting the young person in establishing and maintaining a medical home with a CCNC physician or other primary care physician - g.
-Assisting the pregnant young person in establishing obstetrician and prenatal care as necessary
+Assisting the pregnant young person in establishing obstetrician and prenatal care as necessary a.
+Services are being provided in accordance with the young person's PCP

-7 Monitoring and Follow-Up:
+6 Monitoring and Follow-Up: